 Pursuant to legislative changes, for tax year 2012 and forward, the allowable pension deduction is limited based upon the birth year of the single filer or the eldest spouse when filing a joint return.

-- the amount allowed as a deduction by the other state to its residents on public pension received from Michigan.
+- the amount allowed as a subtraction by the other state to its residents on public pension received from Michigan.

-Michigan will allow a deduction for the full amount included in AGI for Michigan residents receiving public pensions from the following states: Alaska, Florida, Hawaii, Illinois, Massachusetts, Mississippi, Nevada, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Washington and Wyoming.
+Michigan may allow a subtraction for residents receiving public pensions from the following states: Alaska, Florida, Hawaii, Illinois, Massachusetts, Mississippi, Nevada, New Hampshire, Pennsylvania, South Dakota, Tennessee, Texas, Washington and Wyoming.

-For recipients born during the period January 1, 1946 through January 1, 1950: Filers born during the period January 1, 1946 through January 1, 1950 who reached age 67 on or before December 31, 2016, or where the older spouse was born during the period January 1, 1946 through January 1, 1950 and reached age 67 on or before December 31, 2016 if filing a joint return, are eligible for a deduction against all income and will no longer deduct retirement and pension benefits.
+For recipients born during the period January 1, 1946 through December 31, 1952: Filers born during the period January 1, 1946 through December 31, 1952 who reached age 67 on or before December 31, 2019, or where the older spouse was born during the period January 1, 1946 through December 31, 1952 and reached age 67 on or before December 31, 2019 if filing a joint return, are eligible for a deduction against all income and will no longer subtract retirement and pension benefits.
 The deduction is $20,000 for a return filed as single or married, filing separately, or $40,000 for a married, filing jointly return.

-For more information and assistance in calculating your subtraction see Pension Information.
+For more information and assistance in calculating your subtraction view Pension Information.